dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 The [*type inference*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#1163-type-inference) rules are updated as follows.

-The existing rules for the [*first phase*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#11632-the-first-phase) are extracted to a new *input type inference* section, and a  rule is added to *input type inference* and *output type inference* for collection literal expressions.
+The existing rules for the [*first phase*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#11632-the-first-phase) are extracted to a new *input type inference* section, and a  rule is added to *input type inference* and *output type inference* for collection expression expressions.

 > 11.6.3.2 The first phase
 >